 Then, as we started into the 3rd song of the set, “Good, Good Father”, the kids really “entered in”.
 Hands were raised and eyes were closed as they sang their hearts out to their Father.

-Instead of singing the 3rd verse (which is, in my opinion, a little hard for little minds to understand), I felt led to have people say “You’re a Good Father” in whichever language they wanted.
+During that song, instead of singing the 3rd verse (which is, in my opinion, a little hard for little minds to understand), I felt led to have people say “You’re a Good Father” in whichever language they wanted.

-Around the room, like popcorn, teachers and students alike spoke… French, Spanish, Tamil, Swahili, Kukuyu… it was absolutely beautiful!
+Around the room, like popcorn, teachers and students alike spoke… French, Spanish, Russian, Tamil, Sign language, Swahili, Kukuyu… it was absolutely beautiful!
 I started tearing up in front of them, as my heart filled up with many emotions all at once!
 Then, we started back into the chorus… “You’re a good, good Father… it’s who You are… and I am loved by You, it’s who I am….”.

 Kids singing in full force, completely swept up in their Father’s love.